 Over the course of the next few weeks, workers began to leave the strike and the company altogether to try and secure other jobs amidst the pandemic.

-There were no promises that there would be a safe job for us to come back to, that changes would be made, or that we wouldn’t just be replaced by strikebreakers before then.
+Management made no promises that there would be a safe job for us to come back to, that they would make any changes, or that they wouldn’t just replace us with strikebreakers before then.
 Picketing escalated to daily shifts where three of the four remaining strikers would trade throughout the eight-hour work day to ensure that customers and scabs knew about our action.

-This was a long and painful stretch of the strike that came to a head on September 4 when police were called by management on our picket line.
+This was a long and painful stretch of the strike that came to a head on September 4 when management called the police on our picket line.
 At the time, only three people were picketing.
 When the police arrived, they told the strikers that their actions were lawful before leaving soon after.
 Given how long we’d been out there and how vulnerable we had become, being only trans folks remaining, our noise reached its loudest for the next few weeks.

-It wasn’t until September 27, six weeks after the day we walked out of work, that an agreement was reached between management and the final three remaining workers.
-We won our first demand, which was to remove floor models of products from the shelves to be presented on request only.
+It wasn’t until September 27, six weeks after the day we walked out of work, that management and the three final remaining workers reached an agreement.
+We won our first demand, which was to remove floor models of products from the shelves, which we would presented on request only.

-We received new regional management, were promised raises and check-ins, and were set to engage in mediated discussion with management to hopefully mend the trust that had been decimated through the lengthy strike process.
+We received new regional management, who promised raises and check-ins, and agreed to engage in mediated discussion with management to hopefully mend the trust that they had decimated through the lengthy strike process.

 On September 30, amidst mediation with a mutually agreed-upon third party, two of the remaining three workers returned to work at the Cambridge location in good faith that mediation would help with the tension.